ignatiusmb/aubade/workspace/content/conductor/+article.md

 ): Promise<Output[]>;
 ```

-by default, `orchestrate` will only include markdown files.
+`orchestrate()` walks a directory tree, collecting and processing files. by default, only markdown files are included. use the optional `inspect` function to filter files and control how each one is transformed.

 ```typescript
 const outputs = await orchestrate('content');